janinewhite/machine-learning-challenge/README.md

 ![Epochs](https://github.com/janinewhite/machine-learning-challenge/blob/master/epoch%20accuracy%20and%20loss.png?raw=true)

 The slight increase in accuracy in TensorFlow would not encourage me to use that type of modeling over regression because it is var less understandable.
-It does not easily provide an avenue for reducing complexity or data collection efforts, which can lead to increased costs.
+It does not easily provide an avenue for reducing data collection efforts or analysis complexity, which can lead to increased costs.